 Oatmeal is rich in fiber, which helps you stay full for longer.
-It also eases the insulin response and improves your gut health.
-It’s also a source of vitamins B and E and minerals such as magnesium.
+It eases insulin response and improves your gut health while being a great source of vitamins B and E and minerals such as magnesium.
 Use a lower calorie option like almond milk instead of milk, high in fat and calories, for a macro-friendly option!

 Berries are delicious antioxidant little bombs.
 Blueberries, raspberries, strawberries, and blackberries.
 Whichever.
 They're as good as a fruit can get.

 They're low in sugar and high in fiber.
 Berries are also packed with anthocyanins (a specific antioxidant), which protect your heart and may help you age better.

 So, make sure to start your day the right way by fueling your body with healthy and nutrient-dense foods.

 High in protein, ranging anywhere from 10g-30g of protein and from keto to vegan, there’s a wide variety of protein bar flavors and brands to try and expand your options.
 Easy to find and to take on the go, you can locate them at your local gas station or grocery store!

 Steel-cut oats contain beta-glucan, which in studies has shown to increase satiety (make you feel full longer) (2).
 Add fruit (fresh or dried fruit like cranberry) on top, nuts, nut butter, or honey for additional flavor!

 A high protein breakfast option, omelets can be flavored by preference.
 Some people prefer veggies, like bell peppers (red peppers are my favorite), onions, and mushrooms, while others like to add chunks of deli meat and sprinklings of cheese.